-Well, you actually can – if you’re willing to have a microchip roughly the size of a grain of rice inserted under your skin.
-And some organizations are encouraging their employees to do just that.
+Are you willing to have a microchip roughly the size of a grain of rice inserted under your skin?
+Some organizations are encouraging their employees to do just that.

-Three Square Market, a Wisconsin-based company, made headlines last year when they inserted (optional) microchips into some of their employees.
+Three Square Market, a Wisconsin-based company, made headlines in 2017 when they inserted (optional) microchips into some of their employees.
 CEO Todd Westby envisions workers being able to access the building, log onto computers, use the copy machine, purchase food, and complete a handful of other routine functions – all with their microchip.
 No passwords, no plastic name tags with goofy pictures, no clunky wallets.

 These microchips use near-field communication (NFC), a subset of radio-frequency identification (RFID), to share data on a unique frequency in close proximity to other “tagged” objects.
 NFC tech is often used for mobile payments or contactless credit cards.

-These employees are biohacking themselves – inserting devices and chemicals into their bodies that will enhance functionality.
-In this case, a wave of the hand saves a lot of time and space in their pockets.
+Employees that have microchips are biohacking themselves – inserting devices and chemicals into their bodies that will enhance functionality.
 Believe it or not, this isn’t some weird sci-fi trend that will never stick.
 Noelle Chelsey, a 49-year-old sociology professor at the University of Wisconsin-Milwaukee, believes chipping is inevitable: “It will happen to everybody, maybe not in my generation, but certainly that of kids.”

 This may be the future of the office.